Bébalem massacre: Background

 In the colony of French Chad, cotton had become a predominant export product from the late 1920s onwards.
 The production rose from 17 tonnes in 1929 to 80.500 tonnes in 1957.
 This created an increasingly large divide between impoverished rural labourers on the one hand and the powerful chiefs and middlemen who pocketed most of the profits on the other.
 According to René Lemarchand, "the parastatal agency responsible for the production quotas, the Cotonfran, came to be regarded by the peasant masses as prime symbol of corporate and chiefly ruthlessness".
 Moreover, the French administration's focus on cotton led to a decrease in food production and even to famines in some areas.
 These conditions led to tensions and occasional violent outbursts against the chiefs.

 In 1947, the Chadian Progressive Party (PPT) was founded by Gabriel Lisette.
-Although the PPT was a relatively moderate party and Lisette was close to Félix Houphouët-Boigny, it grew into an important opponent of the colonial administration, helping to organize syndical opposition in the Cotonfran factories.
+Although the PPT was a relatively moderate party and Lisette was close to Félix Houphouët-Boigny, it grew into an important opponent of the colonial administration, helping to organize trade union opposition in the Cotonfran factories.
 Meanwhile, the colonial administrators and chiefs were closer to the Chadian Democratic Union (UDT).